 Judging - There will be 2 judges using the open numerical system.
 Judges may use whole numbers or any fractions thereof; however, if necessary, judges may use the same score more than once.
 The rider's score in each round will be an average of each judge's score.
 During the three (3) rounds, the judges will sit apart.
 If a fourth round (work-oft) is necessary, the judges will sit together.
 Competition - Round ·1: All eligible riders; order of go will be drawn.
-Round 1-Ribbons awarded through 10th.
+Round 1- Ribbons awarded through 10th.
 Ties will remain tied and riders will flip for ribbons.
 Round 2: All riders will return for Round 2.
-The order of go for Round 2 will be a simple jumper rotation of the 1st round, regardless of any scratches, etc. Example: If there is a class of 45 riders in the 1st round divide by 2 and round to the higher number (23).
+The order of go for Round 2 will be a simple jumper rotation of the 1st round, regardless of any scratches, etc. Example: If there is a class of 45 riders in the 1st round divide by 2 and round to the higher number

+(23).
 Thus the second round will be run with 24th through 45th followed by 1st through 23rd.
 Ribbons awarded through 10th.
 Ties remain tied and riders will flip for ribbons.
 Round 3: The top 12 riders from Rounds 1 and 2 and any additional riders with a score of 80 or better will be eligible to ride in Round 3.
 The average from Round 3 will be averaged with the combined average from Rounds I and 2.
 The rider's combined average will be used to establish the order of go - lowest first, highest last.
 In case of ties, the order will be the order of Round 1.
 After completion of the final round, any riders having less than three (3) points separating them from the leader will be required to perform additional tests at the discretion of the judges.
 All riders will remain in the ring with no additional schooling allowed.
-Finals work-off score is not to be announced and will be added to the rider's total Ties in Round 3, not involving 1st place, will be broken by using the rider's scores in Round 2.
+Finals work-off score is not to be announced and will be added to the rider's total Ties in Round 3, not involving 1st place, will be broken by using the rider's scores in Round 2

 Section 3.
-PCHA Victor Hugo-Vidal' ADULT HORSEMANSHIP CLASS (please refer to Part I Section 8)
+PCHA Victor Hugo-Vidal' ADULT HORSEMANSHIP CLASS

+(please refer to Part I Section 8)

-- A. This class is open to amateur riders 35 years of age and over (horse show age) who are current PCHA members. - B. The class is to be held over a course of a least 8 fences which are not to exceed 3'3' in height.
+- A. This class is open to amateur riders 35 years of age and over (horse show age) who are current PCHA members. - B. The class is to be held over a course of a least 8 fences 3' to 3'3".
 One combination and at least 2 changes of direction must be included in the course.
-Two (2) or more tests USEF Eq 1-18 (see exceptions) will be part of the original course.
-Competitors will not be asked to mount, dismount or jump without stirrups.
-Riders will not be asked to change horses. - C. Conventional equipment recommended.
+Two (2) or more tests (USEF 1-15) will be part of the original course.

+- C. Conventional equipment recommended.
 Unconventional equipment penalized at judge's discretion. - D. Riders may qualify by achieving the necessary 12 points or by winning a class of five (5) or more entries.
 Qualified riders may continue to compete in the qualifying classes until the Final.
-Three (3) riders must complete the course. - E. If there are less than 3 entries in either PCHA Adult Horsemanship Class or PCHA Horsemanship (14 & Under) Class, the classes may be combined.
+Three (3) riders must complete the course. - E. If there are less than 3 entries in either PCHA Adult Horsemanship Classes or PCHA Horsemanship (14 & Under) Class, the classes may be combined.
 Three entries must complete the course.
-When these classes are combined, they must be run under Adult Horsemanship Class specs, i.e., USEF Tests 1 -18 will be part of the original course, except that a combined class, riders must not be asked to mount, dismount, jump without stirrups or change horses.
 If classes are combined points will be awarded per age division (i.e. if there are three riders, one in 14 and under, one is 18-34 and one is 35 and up, each one will receive first place pointing).